PentHertz/RF-Swift/docs/nix-engine.md

 RF Swift enables the `nix-command` and `flakes` features on every call, so you do not need to edit `nix.conf`.

+On **Windows**, Nix runs inside a WSL 2 distribution that RF Swift provisions and drives for you: see [Windows: the engine runs in WSL 2](#windows-the-engine-runs-in-wsl-2).

 ## Quick start

 ```bash